designsecurity/progpilot/docs/SPECIFY_ANALYSIS.md

 $a = new SomeClass2;
 $a->query($_GET["p"]);
 ```
-and instanceof property continue to works when the class is not defined :
+and instanceof property continue to works when the class is not defined:
 ```javascript
 {"name": "query", "instanceof": "VulnerableClass", "language": "php"}
 ```